 A Second Look at the HCG Diet Protocol

-As I studied the topic of the HCG Diet a bit further and got deeper into the principles of the Dr. Simeons Protocol, as presented to patients and medical authorities alike, I can't help but see the same kind of generalizations being taken as infallible gospel among HCG Diet groups.
+As I studied the topic of the HCG Diet a bit further and got deeper into the principles of Dr. Simeons' Protocol, as presented to patients and medical authorities alike, I couldn't help but see the same kinds of generalizations being taken as infallible gospel among HCG Diet groups.

-Low carb dieters are not the only ones being taken for a ride these days.
+Low carb dieters do not have a corner on the market when it comes to being taken for a ride.
 And yet, no one is asking the hard questions.

 No one is asking why, after more than 50 years, there isn't one shred of scientific data to back up Dr. Simeons' claims.
 They just keep slipping the drops under their tongue and dialing back their calories to 500 calories a day without questioning any of it.